DS-156E Form: E1 & E2 Visa Applications

 The Immigration and Nationality Act provides nonimmigrant status for a national of any of the countries with which the USA maintains a qualifying treaty of commerce and navigation, and who is coming to the United States to either:

-The requirements for an E-1 treaty trader visa can be broken down as follows:
+The requirements for an E-1 treaty trader visa are as follows:

 • the applicant must be a national of a qualifying treaty country